 One of the worst feelings is hear the heavy rain coming down on the roof and think “Oh crap – my basement”.
-Many homeowner have either had their basements take on water, have water seep into the basement or have high humidity issues.
+Many homeowners have either had water in their basement, have water seep into their basement or have high humidity issues.
 Many potential customers call our office with basement water issues wanting to know how to waterproof their basement.
 Here are some quick tips BEFORE calling a waterproofing contractor.

 - Check your Gutters.
 Don’t have gutters – put them on.
 Gutters take all the water from your roof and make sure that water source doesn’t hit right next to your foundation.

 - Have gutter guards?
 Check them – we have seen many houses take on water due to gutter guards.
 Many of these systems rely on surface tension – in a heavy rain or a steep sloped roof the water doesn’t go in the gutter but jumps off the gutter guard.

 - Debris can cause water to run over the gutters, especially with gutter guards

 - Look at the valley’s of the gutters.
 These are the areas where two roof lines come together.
 A LOT of water comes down here – so look for potential problems.

 - Downspouts – even if the gutters are doing their job – all that water has to get to the ground.

 - Downspouts should be extended at least 6-8ft from the foundation.
 The deeper the basement the longer the extension.
 Using a splash guard is most likely not going to keep the water off the house.
 Make sure the connections are tight.

 - Extensions should be placed on the vertical member of the downspouts.
 Often the extensions are right after the 90 degree elbow at the bottom of the downspout and “backflow” right back towards the foundation.